luniazarova/krun-testing-azarova/README.md

 This tool is mainly intended to enable users to easily run programs designed for 4K-page systems on systems with a different page size, with [Asahi Linux](https://asahilinux.org/) being the prime example of this use case.

-Other potential use cases could be software isolation, accessing privileged kernel features (provided by the guest) or local testing.
+Other potential use cases could be software isolation, accessing privileged kernel features (provided by the guest) or local testing.`

+The aim of this fork is to make this stuff simpler for the non-nerdy end-user to understand and, provided they understand the risks of running unreleased software (like NOT asking the Asahi folk for support about it...), get krun up and running.

+Don't expect any of this to work.
+I would *not* clone this repository and attempt to use it on your system.
+Note: I won't be using the distrobox (this could break your system- do not do!)